Skip to main content

 pyCombinatorial is a Python-based library designed to tackle the classic Travelling Salesman Problem (TSP) through a diverse set of Exact Algorithms, Heuristics, Metaheuristics and Reinforcement Learning.
 It brings together both well-established and cutting-edge methodologies, offering end-users a flexible toolkit to generate high-quality solutions for TSP instances of various sizes and complexities.

-Techniques: 2-opt; 2.5-opt; 3-opt; 4-opt; 5-opt; 2-opt Stochastic; 2.5-opt Stochastic; 3-opt Stochastic; 4-opt Stochastic; 5-opt Stochastic; Ant Colony Optimization; Adaptive Large Neighborhood Search; Bellman-Held-Karp Exact Algorithm; Bitonic Tour; Branch & Bound; BRKGA (Biased Random Key Genetic Algorithm); Brute Force; Cheapest Insertion; Christofides Algorithm; Clarke & Wright (Savings Heuristic); Concave Hull Algorithm; Convex Hull Algorithm; Elastic Net; Extremal Optimization; Farthest Insertion; FRNN (Fixed Radius Near Neighbor); Genetic Algorithm; GRASP (Greedy Randomized Adaptive Search Procedure); Greedy Karp-Steele Patching; Guided Search; Hopfield Network; Iterated Search; Karp-Steele Patching; Large Neighborhood Search; Multifragment Heuristic; Nearest Insertion; Nearest Neighbour; Random Insertion; Random Tour; RL Q-Learning; RL Double Q-Learning; RL S.A.R.S.A (State Action Reward State Action); Ruin & Recreate; Scatter Search; Simulated Annealing; SOM (Self Organizing Maps); Space Filling Curve (Hilbert); Space Filling Curve (Morton); Space Filling Curve (Sierpinski); Stochastic Hill Climbing; Sweep; Tabu Search; Truncated Branch & Bound; Twice-Around the Tree Algorithm (Double Tree Algorithm); Variable Neighborhood Search; Zero Suffix Method.
+Techniques: 2-opt; 2.5-opt; 3-opt; 4-opt; 5-opt; Or-opt; 2-opt Stochastic; 2.5-opt Stochastic; 3-opt Stochastic; 4-opt Stochastic; 5-opt Stochastic; Ant Colony Optimization; Adaptive Large Neighborhood Search; Bellman-Held-Karp Exact Algorithm; Bitonic Tour; Branch & Bound; BRKGA (Biased Random Key Genetic Algorithm); Brute Force; Cheapest Insertion; Christofides Algorithm; Clarke & Wright (Savings Heuristic); Concave Hull Algorithm; Convex Hull Algorithm; Elastic Net; Extremal Optimization; Farthest Insertion; FRNN (Fixed Radius Near Neighbor); Genetic Algorithm; GRASP (Greedy Randomized Adaptive Search Procedure); Greedy Karp-Steele Patching; Guided Search; Hopfield Network; Iterated Search; Karp-Steele Patching; Large Neighborhood Search; Multifragment Heuristic; Nearest Insertion; Nearest Neighbour; Random Insertion; Random Tour; RL Q-Learning; RL Double Q-Learning; RL S.A.R.S.A (State Action Reward State Action); Ruin & Recreate; Scatter Search; Simulated Annealing; SOM (Self Organizing Maps); Space Filling Curve (Hilbert); Space Filling Curve (Morton); Space Filling Curve (Sierpinski); Stochastic Hill Climbing; Sweep; Tabu Search; Truncated Branch & Bound; Twice-Around the Tree Algorithm (Double Tree Algorithm); Variable Neighborhood Search; Zero Suffix Method.

 Usage